deejaygraham/sketchnoting-for-developers/draft.md

 Rachel Smith - Visual Recording

-#My Equipment
+# My Equipment

+I am totally analogue in my approach.
+I use a Moleskine notebook which I carry with me everywhere - not for the name but because the paper is nice and thick and I've found it to be one of the best at not letting the ink bleed through the page so you can write on both sides.

 Pic of pens and book
-Moleskine medium heavy paper - photo pens and pencils *Secret is in this picture* - ask about it later
-Plain or grid paper is best

-Even more lofi - brown paper bags.
+I can get by with the pen in the middle which is a good general purpose one but I also have a thicker pen for filling in large areas of black more easily.
+I have an orange-red for highlighting and a light grey for adding shadows.
+There's also a *Secret is in this picture* - ask about it later Plain or grid paper is best

+Even more lofi - brown paper bags and biros - Mauro on twitter a few months back did a whole series of tweets using the the least swankified technology possible to demonstrate that you don't need good kit to produce a useful artefact.

-#But I can't Draw
+# But I can't Draw
-<h3>It's about<h3>
-<h1>communication</h1>
-<h2>not art</h2>

 Pic of retro advert...

-I've seen most of your notes and you are right
-You aren't good enough to compare against Michael Angelo

-Some from professional illustrators are super pretty Mike - pro designer - give up
+This is a frequent objection to starting to draw anything.

+Now ever since I had my talk accepted by DDD I've been monitoring some of you in this room and yes, you're quite right, you can't draw.

+Well, you can't draw like MichaelAngelo with God and Adam reaching out to touch each other's fingers.
+It took him almost 40 years to finish the Sistine chapel.
+I hope no talk you ever attend has to last that long.

+If you google sketchnotes you will see some posted by professional illustrators that are super pretty.
+I often see Mike Rohde (the pro designer) and think I want to give up.

+So maybe we can't draw like Michael Angelo and we can't draw like Mike Rohde.

-But maybe you could compare against a rubbish artist like Pablo Picasso Owl,
+But maybe you could compare against a rubbish artist like Pablo Picasso.

+Owl,
 Bull,
 Dog

-Picasso see against feel quote
-Picasso Pics
+Painting is a blind man's profession.
+He paints not what he sees, but what he feels, what he tells himself about what he has seen. - Picasso.

+It's really just lines and curves and circles and stuff put together, isn't it?

+Maybe you could compare yourself against Dave Gray, noted Visual Thinker and inspiration for Mike Rohde's work.

 ./images/dave-gray-mann-gruber.jpg

-Here are some examples from cartoons from the guardian.
+How about some cartoonists who work for a national newspaper?
+I've chosen the guardian in this case:

-Tom Gauld - simple figures - convey meaning in posture and outline no faces or hands, feet
+Tom Gauld - simple figures - convey meaning in posture and outline more than in faces or hands, feet.
+Pictures, icons and text are very sketchnote like, one of my favourite illustrators and had a big impact on how I try to draw figures.
+./images/tom-gauld-sketchbook-1.jpg

+Josie Long - her series of cartoons on how she would change the world, very simple figures, faces, text.
 ./images/josie-long-another-planet.jpg

-Tom Gauld
-./images/tom-gauld-sketchbook-1.jpg
+Stephen Collins

+Modern toss

+Modern toss are super sweary but get their ideas across very quickly with very simple, scrappy pictures, very few lines and few words.

 ./images/xkcd-whatif-tie-coin-toss.png

-Modern toss

-Stephen Collins

-- Cave Painting

-Jeannel King
+Clearly these examples show that

+It's about
+communication
-It's about communication and ideas not about the art
+not art

+Jeannel King a graphic recorder has written an ebook you can get online around this whole thing
+- how to draw things that are "good enough" in an easy way.

-If you can write your own name and make these marks dot, line, arrow, circle, square, triangle
+If you can write your own name and make these marks with a burnt stick: dot, line, arrow, circle, square, triangle you can sketchnote.
 <!-- If you can't do any of these come talk to me later -->

-Composition
+# Composition

-Use these shapes to build other shapes
+Obviously we use these shapes to build other shapes
 At it's most basic, it's writing and using boxes and lines to establish a visual hierarchy - what's important and what's less important.